-- NATs must show endpoint-independent behaviour for UDP-based bindings.
-This is to ensure that the NAT can support application rendezvous without the need for various multiparty relays and agents. - NAT should not use port preservation nor port overloading, and should operate in a deterministic manner.
+- NATs must show endpoint independent behaviour for UDP-based bindings.
+This is to ensure that the NAT can support application rendezvous without the need for various multi-party relays and agents. - NAT should not use port preservation nor port overloading, and should operate in a deterministic manner.
 Port preservation exposes the NATs to non-standard behaviours when port preservation cannot be enforced.
 In addition, NATs must have deterministic behaviour. - A dynamic NAT UDP binding timer should be 5 minutes, and should avoid expiration timers of 2 minutes or less.
-This is to ensure that the timeout is long enough to avoid excessively frequent timer refresh packets. - The NAT UDP timeout binding must use a timer refresh based on outbound traffic, and all sessions that use a particular binding should use a common refresh timer.
-This requirement is a security consideration, in that letting inbound traffic refresh the timer allows an external party to keep a port open on the NAT. - The NAT filtering function should be address dependant.
-This represents a balance between security and utility.
+This is to ensure that the timeout is long enough to avoid excessively frequent timer refresh packets.

-- The timeout behaviour of the NAT UDP filter must be the same as that of the NAT UDP binding timeout.
-This is intended to reduce the complexity of applications that are reliant on long-held NAT state. - The NAT should support hairpin connections, using the external address and port. - If the NAT includes ALG support, the ALGs should be configurable in terms of being able to turn off the ALG function on a per-application basis. - NATs should support fragmentation and forwarding of packet fragments. - NATs must support ICMP Destination Unreachable messages, and the ICMP timeout should be greater than 2 seconds.
+- The NAT UDP timeout binding must use a timer refresh based on outbound traffic, and all sessions that use a particular binding should use a common refresh timer.
+This requirement is a security consideration, in that letting inbound traffic refresh the timer allows an external party to keep a port open on the NAT. - The NAT filtering function should be Address Dependant.
+This represents a balance between security and utility. - The NAT's UDP filter timeout behaviour must be the same as the NAT UDP binding timeout.
+This is intended to reduce the complexity of applications that are reliant on long-held NAT state. - The NAT should support hairpin connections, using the external address and port. - If the NAT includes ALG support these should be configurable in terms of being able to turn off the ALG function on a per-application basis. - NATs should support fragmentation and forwarding of packet fragments. - NATs must support ICMP Destination Unreachable messages, and the ICMP timeout should be greater than 2 seconds

-Learning from NATs
+7. Learning from NATs